n0mjs710/HBlink4/docs/configuration.md

 ## Repeater Configurations

 The `repeater_configurations` section defines patterns for matching repeaters and their configurations.
-It includes a default configuration and specific patterns.
+It includes an optional default configuration and specific patterns.

 ```json
 {